Are you eagerly awaiting any signs of labour, so you know labour has begun or is imminent?

 You can help by doing something relaxing, like deep breathing, or a having a warm shower or massage.

 #5 – Lightening

 This is because pressure on your diaphragm has been relieved.
 As pay-back, though, you might feel more pressure on your bladder, which means more trips to the bathroom!

 Others around you might be first to notice that baby has dropped.
 You might not even realise that your tummy has changed in appearance.

 #6 – Diarrhoea

-In the days prior to birth, production of prostaglandin will stimulate your bowels to open more frequently.
+In the days prior to birth, the hormone prostaglandin will stimulate your bowels to open more frequently.

-As labour approaches, you might notice diarrhoea – as the body naturally empties the bowels to make way for baby.
+As labour approaches, you might notice diarrhoea, as your body empties your bowels to make way for baby.